treelite/tabbar/README.md

 This is a mirror of [http://www.vim.org/scripts/script.php?script_id=1338]()

-Recommend use [pathogen](https://github.com/tpope/vim-pathogen/) to manange your plugins
+Recommend use [pathogen](https://github.com/tpope/vim-pathogen/) to manage your plugins

 ## Changlog ##